-- Complete fluid replacement should be done only by trained Yamaha service personnel. - Have a Yamaha dealer replace the following components when indicated in the schedule or when they are damaged or leaking. - a.
+- Complete fluid replacement should be done only by trained Yamaha service personnel - Have a Yamaha dealer replace the following components during periodic maintenance or when they are damaged or leaking. - a.
 Replace all rubber seals every two years - b.
 Replace all hoses every four years.